Areas of Focus (by year)

 Questions we’ve heard from nonprofits

-The 2021 cycle is the third year for the Scripps Family Impact Fund (SFIF) and we are focusing on Women’s Initiatives with a specific focus on Domestic Violence.
+The 2022 cycle is the fourth year for the Scripps Family Impact Fund (SFIF) and we are focusing on Women’s Initiatives with a specific focus on Domestic Violence.
 Our board seeks to avoid any controversial funding, so any project that is related to any politically sensitive or divisive subject, for example, is not likely to receive funding from the SFIF.